 Labour Market Information

 The overall employment outlook for physiotherapists is good and should remain stable into the future.
 As the population ages, physiotherapists will be in demand.
 Most opportunities will be through health care facilities such as hospitals, community agencies and clinics that are run privately.

 Although most workers in this occupation are employees of an organization and work full-time, a significant number of Physiotherapists work part time and many are self-employed.

-For more information on labour market conditions for physiotherapists see Ontario Job Futures on the Working in Canada tool.
-In Ontario, this information is available at public libraries or HRDC Employment Resource Centres in your community.
+For more information on labour market conditions for physiotherapists see Ontario Job Futures and the government of Canada Job Bank.
+In Ontario, this information is available at public libraries or Employment Ontario (EO) centres in your community.

 Fees(in Canadian dollars)

 |Physiotherapy Competency Exam (PCE)||$2,440|